Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Introduction

-Most existing literature on comparison of spectra assume that spectra are time-invariant, e.g.~\cite{Diggleetal1991}, \cite{Detteetal2011}, \cite{DecowskiLi2015} and \cite{JentschPauly2015}.
-By transforming the problem to the goodness-of-fit (gof) test that the periodogram-ratios of two univariate stationary time series at different frequencies are sampled from $F(2,2)$, \cite{ZhangTu2016} recently proposed a Pearson-like statistic to test the equality of two time-invariant spectra, where $F(2,2)$ denotes an $F$ distribution with 2 and 2 degrees of freedom.
+Most existing literature on comparison of spectra assume that spectra are time-invariant, e.g.~\cite{Diggleetal1991}, \cite{Detteetal2011}, \cite{DecowskiLi2015}, \cite{Eichler2008} and \cite{JentschPauly2015}.
+By transforming the problem to the goodness-of-fit (gof) test that the periodogram-ratios of two univariate stationary time series at different frequencies are sampled from $F(2,2)$, \cite{ZhangTu2018} proposed a Pearson-like statistic to test the equality of two time-invariant spectra, where $F(2,2)$ denotes an $F$ distribution with 2 and 2 degrees of freedom.
 Using blocking, they further extended the approach to the more general setting of comparing two time-varying spectra of locally stationary time series.

-A major limitation of the gof test based on the Pearson statistic is its dependence on the choice of partition sets.
+A major limitation of the gof test based on the Pearson statistic is its dependence on the partition of the sample space.
 In this paper, we propose a new approach to address this key limitation.
 The proposed approach is based on Anderson-Darling (A-D) statistics of the form

 where $F(x)$ is the cumulative distribution function (cdf), and $\hat{F}_n (x)$ is the empirical cdf of observations $x_1,\cdots,x_n$.
 In our setting of comparing two spectra, the observations are periodogram-ratios of two univariate time series at different frequencies.
 Our proposed statistics have some advantages.
-First, the proposed statistics are invariant with respect to the periodogram-ratios, i.e., the value of the the statistic is unchanged after exchanging their places in the nominator and denominator.
+First, the proposed statistics are easy to compute and invariant with respect to the periodogram-ratios, i.e., the value of the the statistic is unchanged after exchanging their places in the numerator and denominator.
 Second, the test is quite powerful.
 In the paper, the test for comparing spectra becomes the gof test that the periodogram-ratios are sampled from the $F(2,2)$.
 Since the $F(2,2)$ is heavy-tailed and has the reciprocal exchangeability, it is quite sensitive to detecting differences in the tails.
 It makes the A-D statistic quite powerful to reject the null since differences occur in the tails~\citep{AndersonDarling1954}.
-Our simulation study also confirm the second feature of the approach.
+Our simulation study also confirms the second feature of the approach.